MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/manage-personal-access-tokens-via-api.md

 ### Q: Can I get an example of this sample application for another language/framework/application type?
 **A:** We love that you want to use the API in your language of choice!
 We’re looking to add alternative GitHub samples in other languages soon.
 In the meantime, if you have a request for an example, head over to our [Dev Community](https://developercommunity.visualstudio.com/search?space=21) to see if someone else has an example to share.

-If you have a sample application that you’d like to share to the larger Azure Devops audience, [let us know](mailto:angelwong@github.com) and we can look into circulating it on these docs more widely!
+If you have a sample application that you’d like to share to the larger Azure DevOps audience, [let us know](mailto:angelwong@github.com) and we can look into circulating it on these docs more widely!

 ### Q: What is the difference between this token API and the token admin API?
 **A:** This [token API](https://docs.microsoft.com/rest/api/azure/devops/tokens/pats) and the [token admin API](https://docs.microsoft.com/rest/api/azure/devops/tokenadmin/), while similar, serve different use cases and audiences: